-- 6.21 Following the evidence gathering stage, the Borough Council will prepare and publish a draft Supplementary Planning Document for consultation. - 6.22 The Borough Council will invite comments from the local community, relevant stakeholders, statutory organisations and interested parties on the draft Supplementary Planning Documents for a 4 week period of consultation.
+- 6.21 Following the evidence gathering stage, the Borough Council will prepare and publish a draft Supplementary Planning Document for consultation. - 6.22 The Borough Council will invite comments from the local community, relevant stakeholders, statutory organisations and interested parties on the draft Supplementary Planning Documents for a minimum of 4 weeks.